Phosphate mining in Banaba and Nauru: First discovery of phosphate

 In 1896, a cargo officer (supercargo) for the Pacific Islands Company on the Lady M, Henry Denson, found a strange-looking rock on Nauru during a brief stop on the island.
 He originally believed it to be a piece of petrified wood.
 Denson had planned on making children's marbles from it, but instead it ended up as a doorstop in the company's Sydney office.

 In 1899, Albert Ellis, a management official of the phosphate division of the Pacific Islands Company, was transferred to the Sydney office to "analyse rock samples coming from the Pacific Islands."
 Ellis noticed the rock and suspected it to be phosphate (similar in appearance to the phosphate coming from Baker Island), but was rebuffed by Denson and told that it was only wood.
 Three months later, Ellis decided to test his hunch and tested the rock for phosphate.
 It turned out to be phosphate ore of the richest quality.

-A neighboring island to the East, Banaba (Ocean Island), shared Nauru's geology and also had significant reserves of phosphate.
+A neighbouring island to the east, Banaba (Ocean Island), shared Nauru's geology and also had significant reserves of phosphate.